 Boys get raped too.
 And mostly suffer in silence.
 Here is a gut-wrenching true account.

 This post was posted by Humans of Bombay.
 It is a real life account of a man who was raped for 11 years as a child.
-As you read this heart breaking piece, you will realize what sexual abuse does to a child.
+As you read this heart breaking piece you will realize what sexual abuse does to a child.
 The child does not even know, what is happening and suffers in deep silence.
-It instill fear, guilt in a child and break its self image.
+It instil fear, guilt in a child and break its self image.

 Read this gut-wrenching story and share it with someone.
 It might save a child, somewhere.